promi/mumble-pluginbot-plusplus/README.md

     make
     sudo make install

-There is experimental support for Debian Jessie and Ubuntu Trusty, to build there you should invoke configure like this:
+There is experimental support for Debian Jessie and Ubuntu Trusty, invoke configure like this:

     CXX='g++ -std=c++1y' ./configure --without-libuv